Osariusz/DiscordBackup/README.md

 # DiscordBackup
 Backs up all messages in a discord server with attachments!
+Now also features data analysis module, work in progress!

 ## Limits:
 - Can't backup more than 536,870,912 messages in a single channel (python array size limit for a 32-bit system i implemented in get_channel_messages method).